pocable/JDRD-Web-Application/README.md

 # JDRD Web Application
 A web version of [JDRD](https://github.com/Pocable/JDRD) to run in browser for easy adding.
+Note: Please only use this for grabbing legal backups.
+I am not responsible for what you do with this.

 ## Features over JDRD
 * List of items currently being downloaded by Real Debrid